BladeMcCool/IPFS-Social-Graph/README.md

+# Social App

+This software is a small social app with federation on top of IPFS.
+Shared universal timeline with posts from your curated bubble of followees, plus encrypted DMs.
+There is presently needed a small server component included here which does some IPNS stuff for the federation and provides profile info to get clients started.
+It also serves the ui as a mobile-friendly web page.
+Server operators can limit profile operations to those on an approved list, and bad profiles can be explicitly blocked via a block list.

 # IPFS Social Graph

 An IPFS Social Graph.
 Create a social Profile, and use the RSA keys to sign new GraphNodes and Profile versions which link to their previous records immutably.
 Provide a Web UI to crawl this data using js-ipfs.
 Provide a server component to federate lists of updated profile tip information among network operators using a go-ipfs instance.